 Depending on the part being assembled, the robot retrieves and installs clips and nuts as needed.
 Nuts are track-fed to custom tooling mounted on the robot, which then anchors the nut inside the plastic part.
 Bare clips are blow-fed to tooling, but clips with a foam backing are track-fed.

-“We customized the tooling for each fastener, but made the fixtures interchangeable,” explains Brian Droy, vice president of sales for Dixon Automatic Tool.
+“We customized the tooling for each fastener, but made the fixtures interchangeable,” explains Brian Droy, owner of distributor Midwest Assembly Technologies and former vice president of sales for Dixon Automatic Tool.
 “This enables the company to manufacture multiple parts on the same machine.”

 Dixon’s SD-2000 series blow-fed drivers handle standard and flanged nuts as wide as M12.
 Droy says that a different Tier 1 supplier uses the SD-2040 to drive an M8 hex nut onto a compressor assembly.
 The driver’s pneumatic centering pin and socket drive the nut with 17 newton-meters of torque.